lextm/jekyll-theme-chirpy/_posts/2008-6-20-grapevine-voice-expert-manager-update.md

 ---
 Last time when I updated the user interface of InDate, Plus Manager and Expert Manager, I did a lot of refactorings to improve Plus Manager.
 However, I did nothing in Expert Manager.

-This time after logging a new issue here, I think it’s time to work on Expert Manager again to simplify the source code there.
+This time after logging a new issue here, I think it's time to work on Expert Manager again to simplify the source code there.

 http://code.google.com/p/lextudio/issues/detail?id=9